How to Come Up with the Best Chemistry IA Ideas?

 - Be ethical, safe, and manageable with the resources provided to you

 The IA contributes to 20% of your overall grade, and for most people is the difference between a 6 and a 7.
-This still leaves most of your grade left to your exams.
+If you are struggling, a private tutor from KIS Academics can help boost your grades:

 For example, say you are really interested in energetics and thermochemistry, and how this affects reactions.
 You should then: